PauseAI/pauseai-website/src/posts/mitigating-pause-failures.md

 > This would cause a rapid and fairly discontinuous increase in AI capabilities, potentially leading to a fast takeoff scenario and all of the risks it entails.

 [_By Nora Belrose_](https://bounded-regret.ghost.io/ai-pause-will-likely-backfire-by-nora/)

+This is a serious concern.
+This is why PauseAI also supports a pause on GPU improvements.

+However, we still think a pause in AI scaling would probably be sensible even if there is no pause in GPU improvements because there is a serious possibility that we will achieve AGI in the next 5 years mostly by spending more money on GPUs, rather than by having better hardware.